Fine Arts Educator Training Course

 -

-Website Training: Created a step-by-step guide (Word and Acrobat) and facilitated a hands-on PD workshop for all Fine Arts staff, supported by one-on-one assistance and real-time practice.
+Website Training: Created a step-by-step document and facilitated a hands-on PD workshop for all Fine Arts staff, supported by one-on-one assistance and real-time practice.

 -